Luthaf/Jumos.jl/doc/simulations/create-simulations.rst

 .. function:: add_output(sim, output)

-    Add an :ref:`output <simulation-outputs>` algorithm to the simulation list.
+    Adds an :ref:`output <simulation-outputs>` algorithm to the simulation list.
 If the algorithm is already present, a warning is issued.

     Usage example: